AndresEGonzalez/iNaturalist_Chile/README.md

 # iNaturalist_Chile
-R script for process and plot data records from iNaturalist App
+R scripts for process and plot iNaturalist data records from Chile.

 ## Getting Started